l4rzy/l4rzy.github.io/_posts/2023-09-11-web-hacking-old-21.md

 ![Injected output](/assets/images/old-21/2.png)

 # Getting the clue
-Further tests confirms that `admin` is the correct username, by trying the following SQL Query, we can brute force the length of the password
+Further tests confirmed that `admin` was the correct username.
+By trying the following SQL Query, we can brute force the length of the password

 ```sql
 SELECT id, pw FROM table_name WHERE id='admin' and length(pw)=1 or '1'='1'
 ```
-After a bit of research, I found the `SUBSTRING` function in SQL allows us to brute force the password by comparing with every character in the printable characters.
+After a bit of research, I found the `SUBSTRING` function in SQL allowed us to brute force the password by comparing with every character in the printable characters.

 ```sql
 SELECT id, pw FROM table_name WHERE id='admin' and SUBSTRING(pw, 1, 1)='a' or '1'='1'